hawtio/hawtio-next/README.md

 mvn spring-boot:run
 ```

-You can connect to this example at this Jolokia URL: <http://localhost:10001/actuator/hawtio/jolokia>
+You can connect to this example application at the Jolokia URL: <http://localhost:10001/actuator/hawtio/jolokia>.
+Open the Connect tab and create a connection with the following parameters:

+- Name: \<any name\>
+- Scheme: HTTP
+- Host: `localhost`
+- Port: `10001`
+- Path: `/actuator/hawtio/jolokia`

 ### Building